zach8421/UW-CSE583-humanSayMonkeyDo/doc/use-case/use-case-1.md

-### Use Case Name
-Load and Preprocess Human Attempted Speech Dataset
+### Use Case: Load and Preprocess Human Speech Dataset

-### Goal
+**Goal**
-Allow Alice to load the human dataset and automatically convert phoneme labels into pseudo-kinematic time series aligned to trials.
+Let Alice load the human dataset and get it into a format that matches the monkey dataset.

-### Actors / Users
+**User**
-Alice (non-technical neuroscience researcher)
+Alice

-### Inputs
+**Inputs**
-- Human neural recordings (e.g., NWB / NumPy arrays)
+- Human neural recordings
-- Phoneme annotation file (timestamps + labels)
+- Phoneme labels with timestamps

-### Outputs
-- Trial-aligned pseudo-kinematic human dataset (continuous signals suitable for tuning/decoding)

-### Preconditions
-- Human dataset has been downloaded to local system

-### Basic Flow
+**Output**
+- Human data organized into trials with continuous features ready for analysis

+**Steps**
-1. Alice selects “Load Human Dataset” in the interface.
+1. Alice clicks “Load Human Dataset.”
-2. The tool reads the neural time series.
+2. The tool reads the neural signals.
-3. The tool converts phoneme labels into continuous pseudo-kinematic features.
+3. The tool converts phoneme labels into continuous signals.
-4. The tool windows the data into trial-aligned segments.
+4. The tool organizes the data into trials.
-5. The preprocessed dataset is stored and shown as “Ready for Analysis.”
+5. The processed data appears as “Ready for analysis.”

-### Notes / Rationale
-This allows comparison with monkey reach trials without requiring Alice to write preprocessing code.